Sejong Insider

 Why the 1X2 System Exists

-The 1X2 format exists because certain sports, particularly football, frequently produce draw outcomes.
-From a system design perspective, 1X2 betting accurately reflects possible match outcomes and distributes probability across three result states.
+The 1X2 format exists because football frequently produces draws.
+From a design perspective, 1X2 betting reflects all realistic match outcomes and distributes probability across three result states.
+The importance of the draw as a standalone outcome is explored in what a draw means in football betting systems.

 Core Structure of the 1X2 Betting System